 The stress we feel during the holidays comes from so many different places and much of it is from the little things that add up.
 It’s not just from the extra gatherings we attend during this time of year and all of the gifts we run around searching for.

-THEN, once you’re at the event, some people have added stress about what they can eat or how they are going to refrain from eating too much.
+THEN, once you’re at the event, some of us have added stress about what they can eat or how we’re going to refrain from eating too much.

 All of this leads to the perfect storm.
 You have an idea in your head of the perfect Christmas that you want to provide for your family, but it never goes that way.
 If you’re already feeling stressed, when one little thing goes wrong you feel like you just can’t handle it.